 Caregivers are educated on offering residents socialization and activity.
 Sharing a little Sinatra can also go a long way.
-Alaimo says music is often included to engage residents.
+Gentry says music is often included to engage residents.
 Research shows that music lives deep within our minds, beyond the reaches of memory loss; it can help relieve stress and improve cognitive function.

 In addition to all the training, caregiving for people with memory impairments takes patience, and the ones who have the heart for this population end up being the best of the best in their roles.
 It’s a specific quality that the individual needs to have – they may not be good with math or vocabulary, but they are outstanding at caring for those with memory impairments.

 The exceptional quality of training Atria offers its employees typically exceed state- required minimums.
 Ultimately, the experience staff gains while working with residents helps determine if they have truly found their calling.
-When it comes to determining if a new applicant will be successful, it’s something that can’t always be measured in advance, Alaimo says.
+When it comes to determining if a new applicant will be successful, it’s something that can’t always be measured in advance, Gentry says.
 “I believe it ultimately comes from their heart.”

 5 THINGS TO ASK ABOUT STAFF TRAINING AND EDUCATION: